ehamberg/gtdguide/src/lyagtd.markdown

 contexts"--one for each person--where you note down the things you want to talk about during the next meeting as you think of them.
 For example, if you have a weekly meeting with Foobert, you might consider having a "!!@ Foobert Agenda!!" context.
-These contexts will of course change as teams/managers/supervisor, etc. change.
+These contexts will of course change as your team/managers/supervisor, etc. change.

 # The "@@some day/maybe@@" list